coleifer/peewee/docs/peewee/models.rst

 If you would like use a non-integer primary key (which I generally don't recommend), you can specify ``primary_key=True`` when creating a field.
-When you wish to create a new instance for a model using a non-autoincrementing primary key, you need to be sure you :py:meth:`~Model.save` specifying ``force_insert=True``.
+When you wish to create a new instance for a model using a non-autoincrementing primary key, you need to be sure you :meth:`~Model.save` specifying ``force_insert=True``.

 .. code-block:: python